Brewster Uplands

 From the North

 Traveling south on VT-108 towards Smugglers Notch, you’ll reach the village of Jeffersonville.
-After half a mile, just past the house on the left with the old water mill, bear left onto Canyon Road and turn left immediately over the Grist Mill Covered Bridge.
-Continue 1 mile to the intersection of Canyon and West Farm Road.
+Continue half a mile and just past the house on the left with the old water mill, bear left onto Canyon Road.
+Continue through the Grist Mill Covered Bridge (you’ll see a sign welcoming you to Brewster Uplands on the right).
+Stay on Canyon Road until you meet West Farm Road.
+Turn right on West Farm Road and continue for 400 feet until you reach the parking lot on your left (you’ll drive past another non-accessible parking lot on West Farm Road).

 From the South

 From Stowe and Smugglers Notch, head north downhill on VT-108 towards Jeffersonville.
 As you approach the village, there is a very sharp right onto Canyon Road just before the house with the water mill.
 Only cars with a tight turning radius should attempt this turn!
 Otherwise, continue on for half a mile to the village, then turn around and head back up VT-108 so you can make an easy left turn onto Canyon Road.
-Turn left immediately across the Grist Mill Covered Bridge.
-Continue 1 mile to the intersection of Canyon and West Farm Road.
+Continue through the Grist Mill Covered Bridge (you’ll see a sign welcoming you to Brewster Uplands on the right).
+Stay on Canyon Road until you meet West Farm Road.
+Turn right on West Farm Road and continue for 400 feet until you reach the parking lot on your left (you’ll drive past another non-accessible parking lot on West Farm Road).

 Click on a parking icon to get custom directions